Most (city): Etymology

-The name Most means "bridge" in Czech.
+The name Most means 'bridge' in Czech.
+It first appeared as translation of the German name "Brüx" (derived from the German word for 'bridge', Brücke).
 The city was named after the system of bridges that crossed the swamps in this area in the 10th century.
-The German name for Most is Brüx (derived from the German word for "bridge", Brücke).

 Geography

 Most is located about 33 km southwest of Ústí nad Labem and 70 km northwest of Prague.
 It lies on the border between the Most Basin and Central Bohemian Uplands.
 The highest point is the hill Ressl at 413 m above sea level.
 The Bílina River flows through the city.